The steps of the dental crown procedure. -

 1) Numbing the tooth.

-A specific amount of the tooth must be trimmed away.
+a) A specific amount of tooth structure must be trimmed away.

-The trimmed tooth must have a specific shape.
+b) The prepared tooth must have a specific shape.

 Besides reducing the overall size of your tooth, your dentist must also trim it so it has a specific shape.
-The tooth must be slightly tapered in form, so the crown (a hard object that can't flex) can easily slip over it.
+The tooth must be given a slightly tapered form, so the crown (a hard object that can't flex) can be slipped over it.

 A crown isn't just held in place by dental cement.
 The shape of the tooth on which it sits plays a significant role in providing for its stability and retention.